by Journals to Freedom June 11, 2021 5 min read

 If you live in the city, there's always parks or even just trees on the sidewalk to stop and enjoy.

 One way to make mornings easier is to make each day’s plan the night before.
 That includes getting things ready like a gym kit or the clothes you'll wear.
 It takes away the need to make extra decisions in the morning.
 If something has already been planned and laid out, it frees up your mental space to think creatively and work on other tasks.
+This printable Positive Morning Binder is the perfect tool to help you achieve this.

 I've heard many people recommend eating breakfast in the morning, but this isn't necessarily right for everyone.
 If you're not hungry, why would you force your body to eat?
 Instead, make sure you have a glass of water and if possible a healthy nutritious drink like a smoothie or fruit juice.